-The Lancet is known for being a champion of global health research and policy and for its contribution to publishing the most authoritative global health science. [caption id="attachment_22079" align="alignright" width="242"] The Lancet Global Health, launching in June, is The Lancet's first gold open access journal.[/caption]
+The Lancet is known for being a champion of global health research and policy and for its contribution to publishing the most authoritative global health science.

 The first Lancet global health series on child survival, published 10 years ago in June, was a groundbreaking piece of research but also represented an unprecedented movement for global change.
 It showed that 10 million children were dying each year before their 5th birthday, but that two-thirds of these deaths could be prevented by simple measures such as exclusive breastfeeding and the provision of oral rehydration solution.